komodorio/docs/docs/Integrations/AzureActiveDirectory/Azure-Role-Provisioning.md

 ## Sending Role Assignments Over SAML Response

-Finally, having assigned roles to users (either directly, or via groups), we'd like to send those role IDs together with the SAML response that is returned when a user is authenticated upon logging into Komdoor.

-This way, Komodor will know to automatically assign those roles to the user inside the Komodor app.

-To do this, we go back to the "Single sign-on" page where we configured the SAML connection to Komodor (above), and click "Edit" on "Attributes & Claims":
+We go to the "Single sign-on" page where we configured the SAML connection to Komodor ([here](./Azure-SAML-Integration.md)), and click "Edit" on "Attributes & Claims":
 <img src="./img/attributes-and-claims.png">

 We click on "Add new claim":